-During the year, Borealis Gulf FZC a wholly owned subsidiary of the Bank, acquired with a view to reselling an 80% equity interest in each of Pragma Lounge Limited and Red Zone Limited, Jebel Ali Free Zone entities.
+In 2013, Borealis Gulf FZC a wholly owned subsidiary of the Bank was acquired with a view to reselling an 80% equity interest in each of Pragma Lounge Limited and Red Zone Limited, Jebel Ali Free Zone entities.
 The entities are in the facilities management business and the assets and associated liabilities from this acquisition transaction have been classified as held for sale.
-Management has the intention and expects to complete the sale of the business within twelve months.
-The consideration was settled by offset credit to the seller's overdraft and loans accounts with the Group.
+The consideration was settled by offseting credit to the seller's overdraft and loans accounts with the Group.